Steve Tinkle works as a Shuttle Driver here at ArborMotion.

 Two college degrees—Bachelor’s Degree in Computer Information Systems and a Master’s Degree in Business (MBA).
 Both degrees are from Eastern Michigan University.
 Oh, and one marriage certificate… ?

-What unique challenges and rewards come from working on high-end vehicles? (or at Arbormotion)
+What unique challenges and rewards come from working on import vehicles? (or at Arbormotion)

 I enjoy being part of the customer-service team.
 It’s nice to chat with the customers about their vehicles/service—and whatever else is on their minds!
 Challenges—it’s fun to find short-cuts around town to avoid traffic congestion (especially during rush hours).